ameliereymond/thesis_multiling_compos/README.md

 ## Usage

-### Inference scripts
+### Inference on HuggingFace Inference API

-To use the inference scripts, you must first set an environment variable with your Hugging Face token:
+Set an environment variable with your Hugging Face token:

 ```bash
 export HF_TOKEN="hf_..."